phat-vtcf/Real-Time-Voice-Cloning/README.md

 ## Testing on variables (assignment Programming)

 For this assignment, we examined the work of this Text-To-Speech (cloning) program.
 We tested the program based on three variables: the difference in language that is used, the difference in input that is used, and the amount of input that is used.
-We used a survey (insert file of survey) to obtain the performance of the program.
+We used a survey (https://rug.eu.qualtrics.com/jfe/preview/SV_9MExPEGffVN2HGu?Q_CHL=preview&Q_SurveyVersionID=current) to obtain the performance of the model.

+### Research question and hypothesis ###

+The research question of this experiment is the following:

+'Does the difference in language that is used, the difference in input that is used, or/and the amount of input that is used, have influence on the performance of the model?'

+We expected that the language would make a difference in performance, as the model is trained on English data.
+Therefore, we expected that the Dutch sentences were harder to clone than the English sentences.
+Also, we expected that the input of the model also plays an important role, as we thought it is easier for the model to clone a voice to the same sentence as what is used as input.
+Finally, we expected that the more input the better the cloned voice will be.

 ### Methods

 #### 1. Participants

-All participants that filled in the survey were native Dutch speakers, and second language English speakers.
+All three participants that filled in the survey were native Dutch speakers, and second language English speakers.
 (How many? + more info?)

 #### 2. Test the difference in language that is used
 The original model of this repo is trained on the English language.
 To test whether this model works on different languages, we tried to test it on the Dutch language as well.
 We did this in four different ways.